cloudmesh-community/fa18-523-61/project-report/report.md

 > "Python consists of Pydoop package which helps in accessing HDFS API and also writing Hadoop MapReduce programming.
 Besides that         Pydoop enables MapReduce programming to solve complex big data problems with minimal effort [@www-whizlabs-com]".

-Python is also very scaleable within this environment.
+Python is very scaleable within this type of environment.
 Another great component is that Python has a very large, robust user community that users can reach out to for guidance on all sorts of coding related topics.
 Due to the popularity of the language, experienced users are extremely willing to participate in the community to facilitate its growth and continued usage within the programming world.

 Python can be leveraged using a basic shell program, which can accomplish basic tasks, or with an interpreter or IDE (Integrated Developer Environments).
 An IDE is a dedicated program, integrated with several tools such as debuggers, build and execution tools, syntax highlighting, and source control tools, that are specifically used to writing software code [@www-realpython-com].
-Some examples pf well known Python specific IDE programs are PyCharm, Spyder, and Thonny.
+Some examples of well known Python specific IDE programs are PyCharm, Spyder, and Thonny.
 When tasked with developing more sophisticated Python code for data science purposes, it is a good practice to use a dedicated code editor well suited to the task.

-In regards to working with Twitter, there is a Python library entitled Tweepy that can be installed along with any other required libraries and toolkits.
+In regards to working with Twitter, there is a dedicated library entitled Tweepy which can be loaded into Python and installed along with any other required libraries and toolkits.
 Users will need to use the pip command at a terminal screen in order to install tweepy.
 PIP is a package management system used by Python to install and manage larger software packages [@www-en-wikipedia-pip].

 ```
 pip install tweepy
 ```

-After installation is complete, users will need to use the import function to fully load the tweepy program into the python script that's in development.
+After installation is complete, users will need to use the import function to fully load the tweepy program into the python script that's currently in development.

 ```python
 import tweepy
 ```

 The next step is authentication between the Twitter API and python.
 As mentioned earlier, there are 4 required keys needed for this step for which Tweepy is responsible for completing.
-Tweepy currently supports oauth authentication and authentication is handled via the tweepy AuthHandler class in python [@www-tweepy-io].
+Tweepy currently supports OAuth authentication and authentication is handled via the tweepy AuthHandler class in python [@www-tweepy-io].
 Oauth authentication is considered the standard method for token authentication by 3rd-party applications such as Facebook and Twitter.
 Oauth works on behalf of the end user to provide a token which authorizes specific information to be shared between applications [@www-searchmicroservices].
 There are four variables in the python code that will be used to hold the security information

 ```python
 consumer_key=YOUR_CONSUMER_KEY